james-bowman/blog/content/post/optimising-machine-learning-algorithms-part2.md

 }
 ```

 This time, there is a little more difference between the 2 implementations.
-If the input matrix is CSR format we take advantage of the RowNNZ() method to quickly determine the number of non-zero values in the row which is used to calculate the inverse document frequency (the number of documents each term occurs in).
+If the input matrix is CSR format we take advantage of the RowNNZ() method to efficiently determine the number of non-zero values in each row which is used to calculate the inverse document frequency (the number of documents each term occurs in).
+The TF-IDF weighting matrix is then multiplied by the input term document matrix.

 To test the two versions I used Go's built in benchmark functionality and the same subset of the 20 Newsgroups dataset as used in Scikit Learn.
 Here are the two benchmark functions.